petrasteiner/morphology/README.md

  1. Install Perl 5.14 or later version for Linux or Cygwin
- 2. Put the Input files into the same folder as the respective program 2a. for GNcompoundswithCELEX.pl create a folder with the GermaNet files according to the instruction 2b.
-OrthCELEX.pl, MorphphonCELEX.pl, and OrthCELEXforsgl.pl run without any options 2c. for the other programs consult "<programname>.pl -h" or create a pod file
+ 2. Put the Input files into the same folder as the respective program 2a. for GNcompoundswithCELEX.pl and GNcompoundwithCELEXRDF.pl create a folder with the GermaNet files according to the instruction.
+The latter is tested for GermaNet17.
+ 2b.
+OrthCELEX.pl, MorphphonCELEX.pl, and OrthCELEXforsgl.pl run without any options
+ 2c. for the other programs consult "<programname>.pl -h" or create a pod file
  3. Install all missing packages